PayPal is an online payment processor and financial technology company. It offers personal accounts for free, so how does PayPal make money?

-From the beginning, PayPal targeted eBay users as a place to acquire users.
-Since there was a high level of buyers and sellers on this platform and no standardized payment method, X.com reduced its financial services in October of 2000, to become PayPal.
+From the beginning, PayPal targeted the eBay marketplace as a place to acquire users.
+Since there were many buyers and sellers on this platform and it had no standardized payment method, X.com refocused its financial services in October of 2000, to become PayPal.

 Who Owns PayPal?

 PayPal is a public company traded on the NASDAQ stock market.
 Its stock symbol is PYPL.

 Dan Schulman is the president and CEO; John Donahoe is the company chairman.

 PayPal became a separate publicly-traded company again in 2015.

 The company is a successful business that has surpassed its previous parent company.
 By 2018, PayPal had a higher net worth than eBay as its market cap hit $61.6 billion.

 PayPal is now a bigger earner than eBay with the latter failing to make a profit in recent years.